 Study of the history, traditions, cultural practices, values, and social structures of Latin America and Spain.
 Service-learning experience may be required.

-Prerequisites: GES 130 (may be taken concurrently) or GES 244 (may be taken concurrently); SPA290, SPA291, or SPA292.
+Prerequisites: GES 130 (may be taken concurrently) or GES 244 (may be taken concurrently); SPA 290, SPA 291, or SPA 292.
 Offered: Spring.
+Special Notes: Students may not receive credit for both SPA 301U and SPA 302U.